jfriedly/foreign-currency/README.rst

 '''''''''
 The 1 centavo bill that I have doesn't have a date on it, but these bills were only printed between 1991 and 1994, so I put it in as 1991.
 While it's technically still legal tender, it's worth less than a cent, so it's practically obsolete.

+Pakistan
+''''''''
+The Pakistani rupee was originally subidivded into 16 annas, each of which was further subidivided into 4 pice, each of which was further subdivided into 3 pie.
+In 1961 though, the currency was decimalised, with one rupee being subdivided into 100 pice.
+Since all of my coins are older than 1961, I have the pre-decimalization subdivision scheme encoded, but I'll need to fix that up if I ever get any new coins.

 Philippines
 '''''''''''